 I tell my students in my manners classes and camps that even the brightest, sharpest person will appear quite the opposite if he or she has poor manners.

 - Model the behavior you’d like to see in your kids.
-For instance, if you insist that your children use please, thank you, and excuse me; then be sure you use these phrases yourself when you’re dealing with your family.
+For example, if you insist that your children use please, thank you, and excuse me, then be sure to use these phrases yourself when dealing with your family.
 Model considerate behavior when you’re out and about and dealing with service people.
 Learn about table manners, teach them to your children, and use them at every meal.
-If you’d like help teaching your family table manners, try a free online Family Table Manners Boot Camp lesson (click here and I’ll send it to you right away).

 Teach social confidence and good manners as soon as your child can walk and talk.
 It’s never too early (it’s also never too late) to begin.

 Who knows?
-Someday they may even thank you for teaching them proper manners!
+Someday they may even thank you for teaching them good manners!